-The Energy Community is an international organisation consisting of the EU, represented by the European Commission, and the countries of Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo (in line with UNSCR 1244 and the ICJ Opinion on the Kosovo declaration of independence), Moldova, Montenegro, Serbia, and Ukraine - these countries are known as the 'contracting parties'.
+The Energy Community is an international organisation consisting of the EU, represented by the European Commission, and the countries of Albania, Bosnia and Herzegovina, Georgia, the former Yugoslav Republic of Macedonia, Kosovo (in line with UNSCR 1244 and the ICJ Opinion on the Kosovo declaration of independence), Moldova, Montenegro, Serbia, and Ukraine - these countries are known as the 'contracting parties'.
 It aims to extend the EU's internal energy market to southeastern Europe and the Black Sea region.

 Specific goals include:

 - attracting investment in power generation and energy networks to ensure a stable and continuous supply

 - creating an integrated energy market that allows for cross-border trading, including building new infrastructure when necessary